Reptile Skin Infections

 Reptile skin infections are caused by a variety of things including bacteria, fungi, and parasites.

-It’s important to identify the cause of the infection in order to treat it properly.
+It’s important to identify what’s causing the infection in order to treat it properly.
 Common bacterial skin infections in reptiles include Aeromonas, Pseudomonas, and Mycobacterium species.
 Fungal infections are most commonly caused by the genera Aspergillus and Fusarium.
 Parasitic skin infections are usually the result of mites, ticks, or lice.

 Symptoms of Reptile Skin Infections

-Symptoms of Reptile Skin Infections can vary depending on the type of pathogen present.
+Reptile Skin Infection Symptoms can vary depending on the type of pathogen present.
 Common signs include:

 Diagnosing Reptile Skin Infections

 Diagnosing reptile skin infections can be difficult because the signs are often subtle and can be mistaken for other conditions.
-A sample of the affected area may need to be taken for laboratory analysis, such as culturing bacteria or examining under a microscope for parasites.
-Blood tests may also be necessary to rule out other underlying medical conditions.
+A sample of the affected area might need to be taken for laboratory analysis, such as culturing bacteria or examining under a microscope for parasites.
+Blood tests could also be necessary to rule out other underlying medical conditions.

 Stages of Reptile Skin Infections